We are constantly updating our agenda. Please check back regularly for the latest additions to our agenda and speakers.

 André Müller-Wegner

-André Müller-Wegner was appointed as Head of Client Coverage and AM Region Head Switzerland for UBS Asset Management in June 2024.
-He is a member of the UBS AM Management team.
-He is also the Chairman of UBS Asset Management Deutschland GmbH.
+André Müller-Wegner was appointed as Head of Client Coverage and Head of Switzerland for UBS Asset Management in June 2024.
+He is a member of the UBS AM Management team and a member of the Board of Directors of the Asset Management Association Switzerland (AMAS).

 He started his career as an Investment Funds Analyst at UBS in 1999 and has held various roles within UBS since then including Investment Solutions Specialist, Real Estate Portfolio Manager, Head Real Estate Product Management, Head Fund Product Development & Management and Head Fund Management Services.